AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

    pylab.clf()

-One may also override the built in ``plot`` method with a more more capable plotting routine
+One may also override the built in :meth:`~RoadRunner.plot()` method with a more more capable plotting routine

-Below is a simplified version of the ``RoadRunner.plot()`` method.
+Below is a simplified version of the :meth:`~RoadRunner.plot()` method.
 You may copy and write a customized version and even attach it to the RoadRunner object.
 The first argument is a RoadRunner object instance, and the second is a flag which tells the method to show the plot or not::